-The Robert H. Smith Faculty of Agriculture, Food and Environment, the Hebrew University of Jerusalem, is one of the most prestigious global institutions in agriculture, nutrition and environment and is the only institution in Israel offering advanced degrees in agriculture.
-The international Master of Science programs are taught in English and lead to a fully-accredited degree in the fields of:
+We invite you to study modern agriculture, nutrition and environment at the Robert H. Smith Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem, one of the world's leading institutions in the fields of agriculture, nutrition and environment.
+It is the only institution in Israel offering advanced degrees in agriculture.
+The international Master of Science programs are taught in English and lead to a fully-accredited non-thesis Hebrew University degree in the fields of:

 - Plant Sciences

 The programs are comprised of state-of-the-art theory, scientific approach and practical application.
 A broad curriculum prepares students to become highly qualified professionals in their fields.
 The Hebrew University degree opens the door to PhD studies in Israel and worldwide and to key positions in government, NGOs, industry, advisory boards, hospitals and more.

 Participation in the international MSc programs is a life-changing experience.
 Students in the programs benefit from a supportive academic environment, become immersed in Israeli society and culture, and interact with a diverse group of international students.

 Type of degrees: MSc Agr, MSc Nutr - Non-thesis